m1dm4n/m1dm4n/README.md

 <h1 align="center">Hi 👋, I'm m1dm4n a.k.a tnam1103</h1>
-<h3 align="center">A student and a CTF player who interested in Cryptography/Blockchain security.Seeking an internship opportunity in Cryptography/Blockchain Security for experience and more in-depth security knowledge</h3>
+<h3 align="center">A student and a CTF player who interested in Cryptography/Blockchain security.
+Seeking an internship opportunity in Cryptography/Blockchain Security for experience and more in-depth security knowledge</h3>

 - 🌱 I’m currently learning **about Blockchain security**